giuntoli-group/nmm-week5/README.md

 (ii) For each composition, use the `in.patchy` file and vary thermodynamics conditions (temperature, packing fraction) to report at least two different phases.
 Justify your choice of composition, equilibration time, and quantitative metrics to define the structures.

-Pro tip: you can search the literature to guide your choices.
+> **Pro tip:** You can search the literature to guide your choices.
 Or just run random simulations and see what sticks, who are we to judge how you want to spend your time.

 ## Assignment 4 - Look Ma, no hands!